hamishwillee/markdown_link_checker_sc/README.md

 Usage: markdown_link_checker_sc [options]

 Options:
   -r, --root <path>                   Root directory of your source (i.e. root of github repo).
-Use -d as well to specify a folder if docs are not in the root, or to just run on
+Use -d as well to specify a folder if docs are not in the root, or to just
-                                      particular subfolder.
+                                      run on particular subfolder.
 Defaults to current directory. (default: "D:\\github\\hamishwillee\\markdown_link_checker_sc")
   -d, --directory [directory]         The directory to search for markdown and html files, relative to root - such as: `en` for an English subfolder.
-Default empty (same as -r
+Default empty (same
-                                      directory) (default: "")
-  -i, --imagedir [directory]          The directory to search for all image files for global orphan checking, relative to root - such as: `assets` or `en`.
-Default empty if not
-                                      explicitly set, and global orphan checking will not be done (default: "") -c, --headingAnchorSlugify [value]  Slugify approach for turning markdown headings into heading anchors.
+                                      as -r directory) (default: "") -i, --imagedir [directory]          The directory to search for all image files for global orphan checking, relative to root - such as: `assets` or `en`.
+Default empty if not explicitly set, and global orphan checking will not be done (default: "") -c, --headingAnchorSlugify [value]  Slugify approach for turning markdown headings into heading anchors.
 Currently support vuepress only and always (default: "vuepress")
-  -t, --tryMarkdownforHTML [value]    Try a markdown file extension check if a link to HTML fails. (default: true) -l, --log <types...>                Export logs for debugging.
-Types: allerrors, filterederrors, allresults etc.
+  -t, --tryMarkdownforHTML [value]    Try a markdown file extension check if a link to HTML fails. (default: true) -l, --log <types...>                Types of console logs to display logs for debugging.
+Types: functions, todo etc.
   -f, --files <path>                  JSON file with array of files to report on (default is all files).
-Paths are relative relative to -d by default, but -r can be used to set a
+Paths are relative relative to -d by default, but -r can be used
-                                      different root. (default: "") -s, --toc [value]                   full filename of TOC/Summary file in file system.
+                                      to set a different root. (default: "") -s, --toc [value]                   full filename of TOC/Summary file in file system.
 If not specified, inferred from file with most links to other files
-  -u, --site_url [value]              Site base url in form dev.example.com (used to catch absolute urls to local files) -h, --help                          display help for command
+  -u, --site_url [value]              Site base url in form dev.example.com (used to catch absolute urls to local files) -o, --logtofile [value]             Output logs to file (default: true) -p, --interactive [value]           Interactively add errors to the ignore list at _link_checker_sc/ignore_errors.json (default: false)
+  -h, --help                          display help for command
 ```